 5. Electronic mail address(es) [“Not Applicable” is an option].

 6. Facsimile number(s) [“Not Applicable” is an option].

+7. The MACAO RP Originator role.

 h.
-Identification of Permitted Revisers.
+Identification of Permitted Revisers (in the SANA Persons registry).
 The RP Originator is not automatically a Permitted Reviser.
 A list with no names may be submitted only if the Revisability Status is non-revisable.
 The Permitted Reviser information for each Permitted Reviser is:

 1. Name (person and/or position).